-Information you must include in your CV:
+Information you must include:

 - Phone (Do you have a Danish phone number?
 Show it!
 It shows that you're living here and you're committed to staying)